seqeralabs/tower-cli/README.md

 ### Tips

-- Alternative you can define the `TOWER_ACCESS_TOKEN` environment variable, and then you don't need to pass the personal access token as an option.
+- To prevent passing your personal access token at every execution it is possible to define a `TOWER_ACCESS_TOKEN` environment variable.
-- If you are using an on premises Tower you can set the API url using `TOWER_API_ENDPOINT` environment variable or the `--url` option.
+- If you are using an on premises Tower installation you can set the API url using `TOWER_API_ENDPOINT` environment variable or the `--url` option.
-- You can fix the workspace using the `TOWER_WORKSPACE_ID` environment variable.
+- You can set the workspace using the `TOWER_WORKSPACE_ID` environment variable.

 ### Autocomplete